Diabetes in Dogs

-In more advanced stages of this disease, signs, and symptoms can become more obvious such as:
+In more advanced stages of this disease, signs and symptoms can become more obvious, including such indicators as:

 -Loss of appetite

-If these symptoms are left unchecked/undiagnosed more life-threatening conditions can take place.
+If these symptoms are left unchecked and undiagnosed, more life-threatening conditions can occur.
 Long-term effects of diabetes include:

 Bringing in your furry friend to one of our experienced Veterinarians can be your best option in properly diagnosing your dog.
-Simple tests will be conducted including blood and urine tests that will indicate if there is an excessive amount of glucose in your dog’s body.
-The blood tests can also help determine if high liver enzymes, as well as electrolyte imbalances, are present.
+Simple tests will be conducted, including blood and urine tests, indicating an excessive amount of glucose in your dog’s body.
+The blood tests can also help determine if high liver enzymes and electrolyte imbalances are present.

-Early detection and management of diabetes are crucial to helping to maintain the health of your pet.
-Annual Wellness Examinations will help determine if your pet is more likely to be diabetic or you can schedule a sick appointment if clinical signs are noted at home.
-In addition to a getting the correct diagnosis, our team of veterinarians and veterinary nurses will help provide all the information you need to have the best chance of getting your pet’s diabetes well controlled so they can remain a loving part of your family for many years to come.
+Early detection and management of diabetes are crucial for maintaining your pet’s health.
+Annual Wellness Examinations will help determine if your pet is more likely to have diabetes, or you can schedule a sick appointment if clinical signs are noted at home.
+Besides getting the correct diagnosis, our team of veterinarians and veterinary nurses will help provide all the information you need to manage your pet’s diabetes so that they can remain a loving part of your family for many years to come.